hashtopolis/agent-python/python/README.md

   "rsync-path": "user@yourserver:/path/to/hashtopolis/files"
 ```

+### Multicast

+In order to use the multicast distribution for files, please make sure that the agents and server are prepared according to this:https://github.com/s3inlc/hashtopolis-runner

 ## Hashcat Compatibility

 The list contains all Hashcat versions with which the client was tested and is able to work with (other versions might work):